 - there’s a big difference in vision between eyes

 Refractive surgery can also treat farsightedness.
 This involves procedures like laser-assisted in-situ keratomileusis (LASIK).
 This is more commonly used to treat nearsightedness, but can also work if you’re farsighted.
 LASIK uses a laser to change your cornea’s curvature.
 This will make the light refract correctly, projecting a focused image onto your retina.

-However, refractive surgery is not as safe as wearing glasses.
+Refractive surgery isn’t as safe as wearing glasses.
 Though refractive surgery rarely causes severe complications, it’s possible that it may damage your vision.
 Possible complications of this surgery include: